mavrn/Oxygen/README.md

 True
 ```

-Chained boolean comparisons are possible.
-If any type of comparison is put in brackets, it will always be converted to a
+Chained comparisons are possible.
+If any type of comparison is put in brackets, it will always be converted to a boolean
-boolean value first, which will prevent chaining of comparisons:
+value first, which will prevent chaining of comparisons:

 ```python
 # 3<5<10 is a chained comparison.
 It will be evaluated to True, as (3<5) and (5<10) are True.